-Most corrosion will begin on the positive terminal because it’s overcharging in order to compensate the issue.
-The corrosion itself is caused by hydrogen gas being released from sulfuric acid inside of the battery.
-This then reacts with its environment and causes car battery corrosion to occur upon the battery terminals.
+Most corrosion begins on the positive terminal because it’s overcharging in order to compensate the issue.
+The corrosion itself is caused by hydrogen gas being released from the sulfuric acid inside of the battery.
+This then reacts with its environment and causes the car battery corrosion to occur upon the terminals.

 Below is a list of the most common causes of car battery corrosion.

 Overcharging your car’s battery is one of the most common causes of car battery corrosion.
 It raises the temperature of the battery and causes the electrolyte content inside of the battery to expand in size and contribute to the pressure inside.
 Using old car battery chargers that don’t have a float mode function will cause overcharging issues if left connected.

 Copper is a good conductor and doesn’t corrode easily but when electrical current passes through, there is a production of copper sulfate.
 This leads to corrosion on the battery terminals and is usually in the form of a bluish-green crystallized formulation.

 Leaking electrolyte is a common issue with aged or damaged batteries and usually passes through to the battery terminals.
 Lead-acid batteries requiring refilling or spillages may become more common and may be mistaken for leaks if not cleaned up.

 4. Age of the Battery

 Batteries aren’t designed to last centuries and they require replacement in order to restore maximum performance.
 Older car batteries may shown signs of cracking and allow leaks to pass, which is usually through gaps near the battery terminals.

 An obvious issue that causes car battery corrosion is by simply overfilling it with water.
 This causes electrolyte to leak through and corrode the battery terminals.
 Ensuring that you pour the correct amount is crucial and avoids corrosion.